Šime Vrsaljko

-Šime Vrsaljko ([ʃǐːme ʋr̩sǎːʎko]; born 10 January 1992) is a Croatian professional footballer who plays as a right-back.
+Šime Vrsaljko ([ʃǐːme ʋr̩sǎːʎko]; born 10 January 1992) is a Croatian former professional footballer who played as a right-back.
+During his 13-year club career, Vrsaljko also played abroad for football clubs in Italy, Spain and Greece.

 Vrsaljko made his debut for Croatia in 2011 and went on to represent his country at the UEFA European Championship in 2012, 2016 and 2020, as well as the FIFA World Cup in 2014 and 2018, reaching the final of the latter tournament.

 Club career

 Early career

 Vrsaljko started his senior career at Dinamo Zagreb's feeder team, Lokomotiva, where he spent the 2009–10 season on pene.
 He debuted for Lokomotiva in the Croatian top level in the match against Rijeka on 26 July 2009 at the age of 17.
 Vrsaljko was in the starting lineup in each of the 17 Lokomotiva's league matches in 2009, being substituted only once.